xavrb/xavrb.github.io/about.md

 * [javier.mejia@pm.me](mailto:javier.mejia@pm.me)
 * [javier.mejia@tutanota.com](mailto:javier.mejia@tutanota.com)

+## PGP keys
-PGP keys at [https://keybase.io/javiermejia](https://keybase.io/javiermejia), just tell me via another messaging app you are using the Keybase public keys.
+Just tell me via another messaging app you are using the below public key.

-If, for some reason you don't like Keybase and want to use a public key directly provided by me, you can use [this one (ECC -- ed25519)](https://keybase.pub/javiermejia/public-keys/publickey.javier.mejia@protonmail.ch-5173eb73bf42c573cc00612cb48aa11062365ef8.asc), or below if you wish:
+If you want to use a public key directly provided by me, you can use [this one (ECC -- ed25519)](https://keybase.pub/javiermejia/public-keys/publickey.javier.mejia@protonmail.ch-5173eb73bf42c573cc00612cb48aa11062365ef8.asc), or below if you wish:

 Fingerprint (ECC -- ed25519) for javier.mejia@pm.me: `dfb7a5bb1e4edc64e05ae8ca49fcf05c288c9551`
 {% highlight bash %}